KAUZ-TV: KAUZ-DT2

-On April 10, in a joint announcement by the network and Hoak Media, KAUZ-TV was confirmed as The CW's charter affiliate for the Wichita Falls-Lawton market; Hoak Media subsequently assumed the operations of "KWB," which was expected to take over the CW affiliation, and converted the channel to an over-the-air digital feed on KAUZ-DT 6.2 to provide The CW's programming to Wichita Falls–Lawton area viewers who do not subscribe to cable television; KAUZ-DT2 became an affiliate of the network's small-market feed, The CW Plus, when the network debuted on September 18, 2006.
+On April 10, in a joint announcement by the network and Hoak Media, KAUZ-TV was confirmed as The CW's charter affiliate for the Wichita Falls-Lawton market; Hoak Media subsequently assumed the operations of "KWB", which was expected to take over the CW affiliation, and converted the channel to an over-the-air digital feed on KAUZ-DT 6.2 to provide The CW's programming to Wichita Falls–Lawton area viewers who do not subscribe to cable television; KAUZ-DT2 became an affiliate of the network's small-market feed, The CW Plus, when the network debuted on September 18, 2006.
+All programming from The CW Plus on KAUZ-DT2 is received through The CW's programming feed for smaller media markets, along with a set schedule of syndicated programming acquired by The CW during time periods without network programs; however, American Spirit Media handled the local advertising and promotional services for the subchannel.

-KAUZ subsequently began producing a half-hour prime time newscast at 9:00 p.m. for KAUZ-DT2, which aired only on Monday through Friday nights, under the title NewsChannel 6 at 9:00.
-The KAUZ-produced program would gain additional prime-time news competitors beginning with the launch of a half-hour prime time newscast in that timeslot on KJTL (channel 18), a program that NBC-affiliated sister station KFDX-TV began producing for the Fox affiliate in September 2007 after cancelling a similar production seven years earlier, and later on September 14, 2010, when ABC affiliate KSWO-TV began producing a half-hour newscast for its Live Well Network-affiliated subchannel on virtual channel 7.2 (which itself was cancelled on December 31, 2014, as a result of KSWO-DT2 [now a MeTV affiliate] assuming the This TV affiliation).
-KAUZ discontinued its 9:00 newscast following the July 18, 2017 edition, with off-network syndicated sitcoms carried from The CW Plus feed replacing it.
+KAUZ subsequently began producing a half-hour prime-time newscast at 9 p.m. for KAUZ-DT2, which aired only on Monday through Friday nights, under the title NewsChannel 6 at 9:00.
+The KAUZ-produced program would gain additional prime-time news competitors beginning with the launch of a half-hour prime time newscast in that timeslot on KJTL (channel 18), a program that NBC-affiliated sister station KFDX-TV began producing for the Fox affiliate in September 2007 after cancelling a similar production seven years earlier, and later on September 14, 2010, when ABC affiliate KSWO-TV began producing a half-hour newscast for its Live Well Network–affiliated subchannel on virtual channel 7.2 (which itself was canceled on December 31, 2014, as a result of KSWO-DT2 [now a MeTV affiliate] assuming the This TV affiliation).
+KAUZ discontinued its 9 p.m. newscast following the July 18, 2017, edition, with off-network syndicated sitcoms carried from The CW Plus feed replacing it.
 In early 2015, KAUZ upgraded the "Texoma CW" subchannel to 720p high definition, providing over-the-air access to HD content from The CW in the Wichita Falls-Lawton market for the first time; the prime time newscast was not upgraded to HD until January 2016.

+On September 1, 2024, KAUZ-DT2 disaffiliated from The CW Plus, and the network was then moved to KFDX-DT3.
+KFDX-TV's parent company, Nexstar Media Group, became a majority owner of The CW in 2022.
+KAUZ then moved its 24-hour local news and weather channel NewsChannel 6 24/7 from KAUZ-DT4 to KAUZ-DT2 on the date of the switch and KAUZ-DT4 was then replaced with Laff, which was previously carried on KFDX-DT3 prior to the affiliation switch.
+NewsChannel 6 24/7 was discontinued on November 13, 2024, and was replaced by TeleXitos, a Spanish language digital multicast network owned by Telemundo.